 Even more than that, key dates, events and awareness days can actually provide the ideal timing to launch new products or services.
 Let’s say you're launching a new range of tennis wear, for example.
 The ideal time to do that would be during Wimbledon, right?
 It sounds obvious when you put it like that, but when you’re busy running your business, it’s easy to miss opportunities.

-The 2019 Media Diary contains hundreds of these key dates and awareness days so you can plan for everything well in advance.
+The 2020 Social Media Diary & Planner contains hundreds of these key dates and awareness days so you can plan for everything well in advance.

-This is especially important if one of your aims for 2019 is to gain interest from the press.
-Most consumer magazines work 3-6 months in advance so if Children’s Book Day in April is the perfect opportunity for you to promote your bid to be the next J.K.Rowling, you need to pitch your idea no later than January.
+This is especially important if one of your aims for 2020 is to gain interest from the press.
+Most consumer magazines work 3-6 months in advance.
+So if Children’s Book Day in April is the perfect opportunity for you to promote your bid to be the next J.K.Rowling, you need to pitch your idea no later than January.

 If only tapping into our inner creativity was as easy as flicking a switch.
 Unfortunately, for most of us it takes a while to get into the creative zone – that sweet spot when ideas just flow to us with ease.

 The great thing about creating an editorial calendar is that rather than working in fits and starts, you can dedicate a block of time which will help you get in the ‘zone’.
-Use the 2019 Media Diary’s key dates and awareness days as a jumping off point to spark content ideas and you’ll soon find that content inspiration just keeps coming.
+Use the 2020 Social Media Diary & Planner key dates and awareness days as a jumping off point to spark content ideas and you’ll soon find that content inspiration just keeps coming.

 4. You'll be more consistent with your content creation